 Clamp meters are sophisticated electrical tools used in a variety of residential, commercial, and industrial settings.
-Note that the jaws these instruments feature clamp around an electrical conductor, which allows specialists to measure different parameters without making physical contact with the electrical system or disconnecting the circuit.
+Note that the jaws of these instruments feature clamps around an electrical conductor, which allows specialists to measure different parameters without making physical contact with the electrical system or disconnecting the circuit.

 Clamp meters are designed to measure large alternating currents (AC) by taking readings of the magnetic field around the evaluated conductor; however, Hall Effect and cane type tools can also detect direct current (DC).
 Note that modern clamp meters can measure both alternating and direct currents and often include various functions: some units are able to measure not only current (A), but voltage (V), resistance (F), phase, temperature, frequency (Hz), capacitance, and continuity.
 No surprise, these tools are often defined as multimeters with electrical sensors.